Post updated by Lexi Rodrigo

-She’s energetic and spunky, however, and her energy and charisma usually land her the gigs.
-She makes about $37,000 a year, but wants that to go over $45,000 next year.
-She dreams of being able to charge top dollar for her work eventually, but for now she knows she needs to develop her portfolio and to systemize her business a bit better.
+She’s energetic and spunky, and her energy and charisma usually land her the gigs.
+She makes $37,000 a year, but wants that to go over $45,000 next year.
+She dreams of eventually being able to charge top dollar for her work, but for now she knows she needs to develop her portfolio and to systemize her business a bit better.

 She’s very worried that she’ll always be fighting to fill the pipeline with new clients.
 She works from her home office, the second bedroom of a condo she bought a couple of years ago.
 She works out at the gym three times a week to stay in shape, she used to be an athlete in high school.
 When she is not working, she enjoys go out to clubs with her friends and travelling.